Gas Boiler Ban

 How much will switching to renewable energy alternatives cost?

 Despite its costs, renewable energy is becoming more accessible for many.
-The governments’ Renewable Heat Incentive scheme does what it says on the tin!
-Designed to encourage customers to welcome renewable heating systems into their homes, the project rewards homeowners with money for the energy their system generates over seven years.
-Eligible heating systems include; air and ground source heat pumps or a hybrid variation, solar thermal systems and biomass systems.
+The governments’ Boiler Upgrade scheme does what it says on the tin!
+Designed to encourage customers to welcome renewable heating systems into their homes, the project gives a grant of £5,000 for an air source heat pump or £6,000 for a ground source heat pump.
+Qualification criteria applies.

 We offer a range of financial solutions here at Synergi SW, include flexible finance on 20% ready hydrogen boilers from Worcester Bosch.
 Read more about boiler finance here.